tldr-pages/tldr/pages/common/eol.md

 # eol

-> CLI to show end-of-life dates (EoLs) for a number of products.
+> Show end-of-life dates (EoLs) for a number of products.
 > More information: <https://github.com/hugovk/norwegianblue>.

 - List all available products: